Your cart is currently empty!

 The Keighley & Worth Valley Railway, the only complete branch line in the UK is well renown for holding their annual Autumn Steam Gala.
 The event is an important event on many enthusiasts calendars for holding a varied range of trains running along the picturesque five mile branch line.

-Footage is included from throughout the event and features all the engines that ran at the event.
+Footage is included from throughout the weekend and features all the engines that run at the event.
 Trackside footage is included, an aspect not available to the general public.
 A wide collection of freight, vintage, express and passenger services are also featured throughout the DVD.